Skip to main content

 Ryan Ku

-Ryan Ku specializes in Asian American and Southeast Asian literatures in the context of multiethnic American and Global South literatures (especially after World War II).
+Ryan Ku specializes in Asian American and Southeast Asian literatures, with particular interest in war, empire, race, sexuality, and narrative and broader interest in multiethnic American and Global South literatures (especially after World War II).
 Based on the premise that history’s workings beyond boundaries entail a transnational, intersectional, and interdisciplinary approach to scholarship, he crosses geographic borders by centering minor subjects in his work to analyze the rewriting of history in literature.
 He obtained his Ph.D. in Comparative Literature, with a Critical Theory Certificate, from the University of California, Irvine and, before coming to Swarthmore, helped build the Asian American Studies Program at Duke University as its inaugural Postdoctoral Associate.
+Finishing his term in the Southeast Asian Forum (2020–2025) of the Modern Language Association, he is an incoming member of the Executive Committee of the Asian American Forum (2025–2030).

 An expansion of his doctoral dissertation, the second monograph in progress, Imperial Wounds: Filipino/American Novels and Late Modernity, reads multiethnic American novels as postcolonial texts by reading them with Filipino novels.
 This integration of ethnic and area studies—a rereading of America through the “Filipino as method”—is based on the “structurally queer” position of the Filipino as a subject that, in not fitting into minority multiculturalism, points instead to U.S. empire history as a traumatic foundation of ethnicity in the nation.
 As in War Reality, the transpacific crossing performed by Imperial Wounds unravels the novel, known historically as the nation’s story, as a medium of disavowed histories to which the minor is the key.

-Influenced by critical theory—with its emphasis on critique, history, and reflexivity—and cultivating “(con)textual analysis”—a critical practice attentive to story, discourse, and context and wary of binary oppositions (categories essentialized because they have lost touch with their histories)—he also takes reading as an opportunity to philosophize about language, knowledge, reality, power, temporality, and desire.
+Influenced by critical theory, he cultivates “(con)textual analysis”—a critical practice attentive to story, discourse, and context and wary of binary oppositions (categories essentialized because they have lost touch with their histories)—while taking reading as an opportunity to philosophize about language, knowledge, reality, power, temporality, and desire.
 As a teacher, he aims to let students explore the world through texts, thereby know the other and the self, share in the life of freedom fostered by the humanities through analytical reading, sound argumentation, and effective writing.
-At Swarthmore, he teaches courses eligible for multiple majors and minors—namely, (in reverse chronological order) U.S. War Culture, Introduction to Literary Theory, Southeast Asian Literature in Translation, Global South Literature, U.S. Empire Literature, Southeast Asian Literature in English, Asian American Gender/Sexuality/Species, Alternate War Histories of Asia/America, and Asian American Literature and Culture.
+At Swarthmore, he teaches courses eligible for multiple majors and minors—namely, (in reverse chronological order) Asian American War Literature, U.S. War Culture, Introduction to Literary Theory, Southeast Asian Literature in Translation, Global South Literature, U.S. Empire Literature, Southeast Asian Literature in English, Asian American Gender/Sexuality/Species, Alternate War Histories of Asia/America, and Asian American Literature and Culture.

 Publications: